Updated: April 2022

-I've dabbled in making ice creams (like the wonderful Peach Ice Cream and Peach and Honey Sorbet), but this Milk Chocolate Ice Cream has to be the best of the lot and will be booting Blue Bell out of the freezer!
+I've dabbled in making ice creams (like the wonderful Peach Ice Cream and Peach and Honey Sorbet), but this one has to be the best of the lot and will be booting Blue Bell out of the freezer!

-I watched Alton Brown's ice cream episode (Churn Baby Churn II - he's a hoot) and he had such good tips that I had to see if they were for real.
-I’d been searching for that creamy, creamy ice cream - almost gelato in texture.
+Alton Brown's ice cream episode (Churn Baby Churn II - he's a hoot) has such good tips that I had to see if they were for real.
+I've been searching for that creamy, creamy ice cream - almost gelato in texture.

-I revised his recipe somewhat mainly because I didn't want to use 9 (!) egg yolks.
+I revised his recipe somewhat mainly because I didn't want to use 8 (!) egg yolks.
 I also substituted part of the half-and-half with 2% milk because I only had 2 cups of half-and-half.
 Nothing like changing a recipe and then expecting it to come out right, huh?

 Then I churned the ice cream for about 25 minutes in my trusty electric ice cream maker, after which the ice cream went into the freezer for about 4 hours.
 It was supposed to be more than 4 hours, but by that time I couldn't wait.

 I'll be trying a vanilla ice cream next and then want to add bananas to the chocolate ice cream to make a Chocolate-Covered Banana ice cream.

-- 1/2 C unsweetened cocoa powder
+- ½ C unsweetened cocoa powder

 - 2 C Half-and-Half

-- 1 C milk (I used 2%)
+- 1 C milk, (I used 2%)

 - 1 C heavy cream